-Live recorded sounds recorded in his home studio by hitting everyday objects with a drumstick (vintage massager, pots, etc.) and modulation, creates an almost transformers like sound atmosphere.
+Live recorded sounds were recorded in his home studio by hitting everyday objects with a drumstick (vintage massager, pots, etc.) and modulation, creating an almost transformer like sound atmosphere.
 The roots of his dark and exciting sound can be traced back to his admiration for Stanley Kubrick, David Cronenberg, John Carpenter, and Katsuhiro Otomo.

 Jessie Ware, known for her performances with SBTRKT and Sampha, complements the idea that Joker has outgrown his bedroom producer status and is ready a part of the mainstream dubstep culture.

 The first time I heard Stwo, I knew there was only success ahead of him.
 Electronic music producers know best how difficult it is to create a simple yet complex sound.
 Those who do not know – best to try.
 Listening to Stwo, it is very easy to dissect his work.
 A simple bass, a kick reminiscent of the light tapping of a pillow, with Roland’s long-known and chewed-up factory hats, accompanied by sampled vocals from the hit Jennifer Hudson and her song “Spotlight” doesn’t promise much.